|The Board of Directors of State Bank of Bikaner and Jaipur have

 Hindi Day and Hindi-fortnight were celebrated in Offices/Branches of

-the Bank in the month of September 2012 and various competitions were
+the Bank in the month of September 2013 and various competitions were

 conducted for the staff members.
 An All India Hindi Essay competition

-was conducted by the Head Office.
-The winners of the competition were
+was also conducted by the Head Office.
+To increase progressive use of

-'Head Office Rajbhasha Trophy' competition (Head office and Zonal
+Hindi Head Office Rajbhasha Trophy competition (Head office and Zonal

 level) was organized during the year.
 A Seminar was organised on 4th

 Bank's quarterly in House Rajbhasha magazine "Upwan" is being published

 Official Language implementation.

 State Bank of India, with the concurrence of the Reserve Bank of India,

-against 587 branches/centralized processing units covered in 2011-12.
+against 587 branches/centralized processing units covered in 2012- 13.

 The Board of Directors hereby states: